jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 <img src="assets/bloch.png" width="300"/>
 </div>

 Quantum operators, in the form of quantum gates, can be used to manipulate the state of a qubit.
-Since the norm of the state vector must be one, the operators must be norm-preserving rotations on the sphere.
-These are known as
+Since the norm of the state vector must be one, the operators on a single qubit must be norm-preserving rotations on the sphere.
+These are known as *unitary* operators.
-*unitary* operators.

 The Bloch sphere is really only useful for single qubits because the qubits of a multi-qubit system can become *entangled* such that the qubits no longer have an individual pure state.
 However, it is a useful way to visualize and understand the effects of single-qubit gates, which can then be used to build multi-qubit systems.

 ### Dirac Bra-Ket Notation

-Dirac’s
-*Bra-Ket* notation is used in quantum mechanics to describe quantum states as vectors in a complex vector space.
+Dirac’s *Bra-Ket* notation is used in quantum mechanics to describe quantum states as vectors in a complex vector space.
 It provides a concise way to write vector equations and manipulate them symbolically in a coordinate-free way.
 The notation automatically takes care of complex conjugation where appropriate.

 A quantum state is represented by the *Ket* symbol $\ket{A}$, where $A$ is just a label.
-The *Conjugate Transpose* of the ket $\ket{A}$ is called a *Bra* and is written $\bra{A}$.
+The *Conjugate Transpose* $\ket{A}^\dagger$ of the ket $\ket{A}$ is called a *Bra* and is written $\bra{A}$.

 If we consider the quantum state in a specific orthonormal basis, we can represent a Ket by a column vector: